Understanding Plants and Types of Soil

 Tall Trees: Best planted on the first day of the new moon, between 3pm and 6pm.
 This window, when the sun begins to soften and the moon’s pull is fresh, encourages vertical growth.
 Trees like mahogany, mango, and avocado respond with strong upward momentum, reaching for light with purpose.

 Medium Trees: Planted during the midpoint of the new moon, when lunar energy is balanced.
-These trees: guava, citrus, neem, grow with steady rhythm, neither rushing nor stalling.
+These trees: guava, citrus, neem, grow with a steady rhythm, neither rushing nor stalling.

 Short Trees: Planted on the last day of the new moon, between 6am and 10am.
 This early morning window, paired with the moon’s final dark phase, supports compact growth.
-Trees like pomegranate, dwarf coconut, and bushy ornamentals root deeply and remain grounded.
+Trees like pomegranate, dwarf coconut, and bushy ornamental root deeply and remain grounded.

 And so, the garden becomes a reflection of the sky.
 Each tree, each seedling, each sprout carries the memory of its planting cycle, of the moon’s position, the soil’s readiness, and the gardener’s intention